akadakia/hooverProject/README.md

 # To Run:
 1. Must input 3 trash objects exactly in input file
 2. Copy the full path of your custom input.txt file and replace the path on Line 15 of source code with your path
+3. Run program in your favorite IDE :)

 # Edge Cases and Extra Features of this program:
 1. Driving into a wall based on provided grid size will allow the robot to skid in place.